 Yes, at least the theory is like that.

-If we want to grow, like or not as the Word of God said, we must be strong in God’s Word and the Word remains in us.
-God’s Word must be the food to nourishes us every day.
-The Word of God must remains in us: read, ponder, memorize, speak the Word.
+If we want to grow, like or not as the Word of God said, we must be strong in God’s Word and the Word must remain in us.
+God’s Word must be the food to nourish ourselves every day.
+The way the Word of God remains in us is through reading, meditating, memorizing, and to speak the Word.
 If so, we will not only grow but even be able to overcome the evil ones.
-The evil one here doesn’t refer to the evil that rules this world but rather to our flesh who likes to rebel against God’s Word.
+The evil one here doesn’t refer to the evil that rules this world but rather to our flesh who always rebel against God’s Word.
 Notice, our bodies which are strong and fresh would still easily be sleepy and tired when we start to read the Bible.
-That’s flesh against the spirit, we need to learn to overcome it.
+That’s the flesh against the Word of God, we need to learn to overcome it.

-Spiritual warfare is not a matter of how strongly we can rebuke demons and the storms of life.
-But how do we defeat our flesh, how can we succumb, letting go, forgiving and giving, not being selfish, not (quickly) offended, willing to give an opportunity to others, serving others, and so on.
-Spiritual warfare is how we obey our spirits, follow the Holy Spirit guidance, do the Word of God.
-Did we not defeat him with the Blood of the Lamb and our testimony?
+Spiritual warfare is not a matter of how we can rebuke demons and the storms of life.
+But how do we defeat our flesh, how can we let go, forgive, not being selfish, not (quickly) offended, give to others, and willing to give an opportunity to others, serve others, and so on.
+Spiritual warfare is about how we obey and follow the Holy Spirit guidance, to practice the Word of God.
+Did we not defeat him by the blood of the Lamb and our testimony?
 Revelation 12:11.

 Ask, seek, and knock

-Matthew 7: 7 tells us, to ask, and it will be given to you; seek, then you will get; knock, the door will be opened for you.
-This verse does not show us how we can find answers to our prayers in 3 ways.
-This verse speaks of our spiritual growth (in prayer).
-If our prayers are filled with long and many requests, maybe we are still children.
+Matthew 7:7 tells us, to ask, and it will be given to you; seek, then you will get; knock, the door will be opened for you.
+This verse does not show us how we can find answers to our prayers in 3 different ways.
+This verse speaks of our spiritual growth in prayer.
+If our prayers are filled with long and many requests, we are still children.
 If we know how to seek God and His will, we have started to level up.
 And if we are not angry whenever God wants to answer our prayers, we have learned to be mature.
-Because only adults will not breakthrough the door he has knocked.
+Because only adults will wait and not break the door in he has knocked.

 The Storm is a test